Negotiator by trade.

 The questions thoughtful prospects raise.

 Every objection worth answering before a first call.
-If yours isn't here, email [email protected] and I'll answer it personally.
+If yours is not here, email [email protected] and I will answer it personally.

 Who is Imperium Growth Partners?